Danielle Zoé Rivera

 assistant professor of environmental design

 Danielle Zoé Rivera is an Assistant Professor of Environmental Design at the University of Colorado at Boulder.
-Her research interests include: urban planning, public interest design, and community organizing.
+Her research interests include: urban planning, public interest design, environmental justice, and community organizing.
 Her current research comparatively examines community organizing practice for social and environmental justice in Puerto Rico and the Rio Grande Valley of Texas.
 Rivera also teaches design theory, planning studios, and seminars on environmental justice and community organizing.

 Rivera holds a PhD in Urban Planning from the University of Michigan, a Master of Architecture from the University of Pennsylvania, and a Bachelor of Architecture from The Pennsylvania State University.
 She enjoys working across the traditional design disciplines and has over six years of experience on numerous research projects in architecture, landscape architecture, and urban planning.
 Outside of academia, she enjoys endless shots of coffee, watercolor painting, and taking care of her Rex Rabbit Mr.B.